 Conflicts of interest

 All Authors must disclose any financial or personal affiliations or relationships with individuals or organizations that could potentially influence (bias) the Authors' work/manuscript.
 Examples include employment, consultant positions, stock ownership, honoraria, expert testimony, patents, grants or other funding sources.
 Please include this statement in the Title Page.

-In the Reference section, list the references in order of in-text citation and by a simple number at the start of a line, followed by a period and tab mark.
+In the Reference section, list the references in the order of citation appearing within the text and by a simple number at the start of a line, followed by a period and tab mark.
 Citations with more than 5 Authors/Editors should list the first 3 followed by 'et al.' Use the citation format of PubMed, including the PMID number, but no DOI information, and NO issue numbers in parentheses:

 Five Authors, or less:

 1. Saleem MD, Oussedik E, Schoch JJ, Berger AC, Picardo M. Acquired disorders with depigmentation: A systematic approach to vitiliginoid conditions.
 J Am Acad Dermatol.
 2019;80:1215-1231.e6.
 [PMID: 30236516].

 2. Callen JP.
 Neutrophilic dermatoses.
 Dermatol Clin.
 2002;20:409-19.
 [PMID: 12170875].

 3. Saez M, Garcia-Bustinduy M, Noda A, et al. Drug-induced Sweet's syndrome.
 J Eur Acad Dermatol Venereol.
 2004;18:233.
 [PMID: 15009320].